mandyfu84/CS269_PaperSummary/index.md

+# Adversarial Examples for Evaluating Reaing Comprehension Systems
+### by Robin Jia and Percy Liang

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mandyfu84/CS269_PaperSummary/edit/master/index.md) to maintain and preview the content for your website in Markdown files.